 It is noticeable that whenever we run motor single-phase or three-phase motor then we need an MCB circuit breaker.
 MCB means miniature circuit breaker, we can test the MCB circuit breaker by following the above testing process.
 However, we are showing here the MCB selection chart for motors then it will be clear for you.
 This MCB selection chart for 3 phase motor will show you what type of breaker you need to choose for your single-phase or three-phase motor.

 On the other hand, a high voltage low current circuit breaker means that a miniature circuit breaker (MCB) is used for the low current rating.
 Basically, MCB is specially designed for due to this reason.
 This type of circuit breaker is used for those who have a 125 Ampere current rating.
 MCB offers better protection for short circuits and overload.

 Can low voltage trip a circuit breaker?
 The answer is no. Low voltage has no effect on the CB though it becomes a single-pole circuit breaker or double-pole circuit breaker.
 Because circuit breakers don’t have access to a neutral wire.
 For this reason, Breaker cannot measure voltage so low voltage doesn’t matter.
-There are three main reasons to occur low voltage, such as higher load, higher loss due to low efficiency, and bad wiring.
-However, circuit trips if overload, and surge power occur and save the device from short circuit.
+There are three main reasons for to occur low voltage, such as higher load, higher loss due to low efficiency, and bad wiring.
+However, circuit trips if overload and surge power occur and save the device from short circuit.